FAQ – frequently asked questions

 If you are looking to visit Vök Baths during the most quiet time when there is least amount of visitors, we would recommend you visit during the early hours from opening or just before closing time.

 Please contact us via firstname.lastname@example.org with a description of what you forgot.
-We store all lost&found items for at least 3 months.

 Can I rent a towel, swimsuit or a warm hat?